-Give the Animals Five: Alternatives to Animal Testing
+Give the Animals 5: Alternatives to Animal Testing

-- PETA has filed shareholder resolutions with more than 20 of the largest chemical and pharmaceutical companies in the world as a credible means of educating investors and senior executives regarding the plight of animals in laboratories and alternatives to animal testing.
+- PETA filed shareholder resolutions with chemical, pharmaceutical, and medical device companies as a means of educating investors and senior executives about the plight of animals in laboratories and alternatives to animal testing.

 - With support from members of Congress, PETA pressured the EPA and the FDA to turn their backs on animal testing.

 - PETA wrote to the instructors of every undergraduate toxicology and pharmacology course in the U.S., providing them with copies of our “Give the Animals 5” factsheet and scientific journal articles and urging them to incorporate these materials into their course curricula.